pypa/packaging.python.org/source/specifications/core-metadata.rst

 Core metadata specifications
 ============================

-This page describes version 2.4, approved in August 2024.
+This page describes version 2.5, approved in September 2025.

 Fields defined in the following specification should be considered valid, complete and not subject to change.
 The required fields are: